Number of Covid deaths in Scotland passes 10,000

 Another includes all death certificates where Covid is mentioned, even if the person has not been tested.

-The latest figures, published by the National Records of Scotland on Wednesday, suggested that 12,543 people had died under this measure.
+The latest statistics, published by the National Records of Scotland on Wednesday, suggested that 12,543 people had now died under this measure.
+The figure had reached 10,000 in April 2021.

 The third method is by looking at excess deaths, a figure which is reached by comparing the total number of deaths to the five-year average.
 There have been 12,510 excess deaths in Scotland since 16 March 2020.